-NZ IFRS 17 'Insurance Contracts'
+NZ IFRS 17 'Insurance Contracts' and Amendments

 In August 2017, the NZA SB issued NZ IFRS 17 Insurance Contracts ('NZ IFRS 17'), a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
 Once effective, NZ IFRS 17 will replace NZ IFRS 4 Insurance Contracts ('NZ IFRS 4') that was issued in 2005.
-NZ IFRS 17 applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
+NZ IFRS 17 applies to all types of insurance contracts (i.e., life, non-life, direct insurance and reinsurance), regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
 A few scope exceptions will apply.
-The overall objective of NZ IFRS 17 is to provide an accounting model for insurance contracts that is more useful and consistent for insurers.
-The core of NZ IFRS 17 is the general model, supplemented by
+The overall objective of NZ IFRS 17 is to provide an accounting model for insurance contracts that is more useful and consistent for insurances.